ARSALANnam/CyberVault/README.md

 This project was built with an AI pair programmer ([Qwen](https://qwen.ai)).
-Every line of code was reviewed, understood and tested by me before shipping — the AI accelerated the process, but the decisions (and the bugs 😄) are mine.
+Every line of code was reviewed, understood and tested by me before shipping — the AI accelerated the process, but the decisions (and the bugs) are mine.

 > Transparency matters: you deserve to know how the software you trust is made.